My son had to decide between his summer internship choices. But he was stuck.

 Just hours before my son had tracked me down on the porch, MaryEllen Tribby and I had spent some time with Brian Andreas, an ETR reader and an attendee at the business-building bootcamp I ran last year.
 In describing his amazing success in business, Brian said, “Everybody thinks that you can go through life making logical decisions based on factual input.
 One logical decision after another.
 But when I think about my career, it is clear that many of the most important directions I took were impulsive or arbitrary.
 Life doesn’t unroll in a straight line.
 It’s more complicated than that.”

 I thought about The Black Swan, the best-selling book that made a similar point.
 Life’s most critical events, the author argued, cannot be predicted.

-Those thoughts were in my head when I suggested to Number Three Son that he flip a coin.
+Those thoughts were in my head when I suggested to my son that he flip a coin.
 Both opportunities were likely to be very good to him.
 But it was impossible to predict how they might develop and what benefits they would provide.

 I pointed out that asking Tom to make my decision back in 1981 was the equivalent of flipping a three-sided coin.
 I wasn’t relying on Tom’s wisdom.
 I was simply using him to arbitrarily pick one of three good choices.
 What I did with those opportunities and what I got from them would depend on my actions later on.

 My son went into his room and put on some music.
 And when he was ready, he flipped a coin.

 “What did the coin tell you?”
 I asked.

 “That’s great,” I said.
 “So now you’ve decided.
 Now you can go forward and make something of that opportunity.
 It’s entirely up to you.”